 The electrical charge of an electron is negative and atoms lacking electrons, are positive charged.
-The battery has two connecting terminals: a plus pole (protons) and a negative pole where the surplus of electrons are.
+The battery has two connecting terminals: a positive pole and a negative pole where the surplus of electrons are.
 When a circuit is connected across the poles the electrons will flow from the negative pole through the circuit to the positive pole (attracted by the atoms lacking electrons).

-For understanding electrical circuits the current flow is from the plus to the negative battery terminal.
+For understanding electrical circuits the current flow is from the positive to the negative battery terminal.

 This process of moving electrons from the negative pole to the positive pole continues until the chemical action in the battery, and the production of free electrons, is exhausted.
 The electrical charge on both poles is then equal and the battery is said to be discharged or empty.
 Until a charging current reverses the chemical process and 'reloads' or recharges the battery.

 Batteries needs recharging with the right profile, meaning with constant current or constant voltage with the correct voltages and current for the chemistry you are charging.
 You will need a special charger capable of doing this to ensure long battery life.
 Any amount of fast charging will reduce battery life eventually.